funkhaus/factory-archive/README.md

 2. `npm run storybook`
 3. develop your new component in the `src/components` directory

 -   Be sure to create a new directory with the component name and GitHub issue number, like `Issue 3 - WorkBlock`.
 Place the component file in this directory.
+[See an example component here](https://github.com/funkhaus/factory/tree/master/src/components/Issue%201%20-%20WorkBlock).
 -   At a minimum the `${component}.vue` file and `${component}.stories.js` file should be here.

 For example: